 THE MILITARY WIVES CHOIR

-2018 will be a special year for the Choir as it marks the centenary of the end of World War 1.
-The Choir will be joining other Military Wives Choirs in a special commemorative project to create an album with Remembrance at its heart.
+2018 was a special year for the Choir as it marked the centenary of the end of World War 1.
+The Choir joined other Military Wives Choirs in a special commemorative project to create an album with Remembrance at its heart.

 A merry band of musicians performing Medieval and Renaissance music on handmade reproduction instruments

 Sine Nomine perform regularly around South Somerset, East Devon and West Dorset and specialize in ‘early’ music both sung and played on period instruments.
 Founded over thirty years ago and based in Crewkerne and the surrounding villages, Sine Nomine comprises of local musicians.
-Their instruments are introduced during the performance and they are happy to demonstrate the techniques of playing and occasionally invite their audience to ‘have a go’.
+Their instruments were introduced during the performance and they were happy to demonstrate the techniques of playing.

 COLOURS OF THE ORGAN

 The Colours of the Organ was an informal demonstration of the sounds and workings of the very fine instrument in Norton Church by the Organist and Choir Master Chris Denman.
 He played some familiar pieces and demonstrated the capability of the instrument both in terms of sound quality and volume.

 THE BRUE BOYS

 The Brue Boys grew out of a desire to give men who wanted to sing the opportunity to do so and somehow, from the original dozen in 2007, they are now nearly 50 in number and reckoned to be one of the best choirs of its type in the County.
 They had a mixed repertoire – folk, musicals, opera, pop classics, sea shanties and spirituals.
 It was an evening to remember.